 vaccine effectiveness

-However, the Imperial College London study suggests there is “no evidence of Omicron having different severity from Delta,” despite hospitalization remaining relatively low for the time being.
+However, the Imperial College London study suggests “no “evidence of Omicron hospitalization being of a different severity from Delta” de” pite hospitalization, which remains relatively low for now.

-Few real-world studies have managed to estimate effectiveness for the Pfizer-BioNTech vaccine, and several laboratory studies show that a booster increases antibody production significantly.
+Few real-world studies have been on the ffectiveneseffectivenessPfiztheNTech vaccines, and several laboratory studies have shown that antibody production increases significantly.

 Antibodies against Omicron